Chuqiaoo/otar/README.md

 # 🧬 Gene associated with lung carcinoma

-It is a simple React web application to list top 10 gene associated with lung carcinoma.
-It provides two different data score visualization, which can be viewed by clicking the arrow-down icon charts of data score when clicking the arrow-down icon.
+A simple React web application to list top 10 gene associated with lung carcinoma.
+It provides two different data score visualization charts when clicking the arrow-down icon.

 ## 🦋 Demo